Meerkhan12/Reproducible-research/README.md

 * /Data: In this folder dataset available used for Graphs.

-* /Deliver: Executeable file of Jupyter notebook and graph file used to build graph
+* /Deliver: Executeable file "draft3.ipynb" for Jupyter notebook and graph file "graph.ipynb" used to build graph.
+This folder also contains PDF version of paper.

 * /Figures: The figures used in paper like system setup, Graph etc.